 Lower the pool level

-The first step in post-rain pool maintenance is to get the pool back to a normal level.
-If the rain has dumped a lot of water in the pool, it will be important to drain the pool so that the water is at the correct level again.
+The first step in post-rain pool maintenance is to get the pool back to a normal water level.
+If the rain has dumped a lot of water in the pool, it will be important to drain some of the water so that the level is correct again.

 You might think that this step is unnecessary.
 After all, once you go a few sunny weeks with no rain, you will need to put water back in, so why drain it now?
 This draining step is necessary to ensure that the filters, pumps, and other mechanisms in the pool work properly.
 The jet pumps and skimmer will not be able to correctly mix and clean the water if there is too much of it in the pool.